MJVF/College-Notes/3E3 - Probability & Statistics/4 - Numerically Summarizing Data.md

 - then $n$ ordered observations are denoted by:
 - $$x_{(1)} , \, x_{(2)} , \, . . . \, , \, x_{(n)} ,$$
 - where  $x_{(1)} \leq x_{(2)} \leq \, . . . \leq x_{(n)}$.
 This is simply a list of the obervations from the smallest to the largest.
-- If a value appears $k$ times in the sample, it must appear $k$ times in this ordered list.
+- If a value appears $k$ times in the #Sample, it must appear $k$ times in this ordered list.
 - In this case, the __*index is the rank of the obersvation*__.

 &nbsp;